HyPER-GAN: Hybrid Patch-Based Image-to-Image Translation for Real-Time Photorealism Enhancement in Game Engines: Experiments and Results

-These observations are further illustrated in Fig. \ref{fig:failures}, which compares the outputs of HyPER-GAN with the $target$ domain produced by the robust unpaired image-to-image (Im2Im) translation method (i.e., EPE).
-In detail, EPE often introduces artifacts, including hallucinated vegetation, geometric distortions in water surfaces, and unrealistic glossiness on vehicles, even under low-light conditions.
-HyPER-GAN, leveraging supervision from matched patches in the real-world domain, avoids learning these artifacts.
-In contrast, FastCUT and REGEN, which lack this mechanism, remain prone to unrealistic glossiness and hallucinations, as illustrated in Fig. \ref{fig:baselines_comp_img}.
+These observations are further illustrated in Figure \ref{fig:failures}, which compares the outputs of HyPER-GAN with the $target$ domain produced by the robust unpaired image-to-image (Im2Im) translation method (i.e., EPE).
+In particular, EPE often introduces artifacts, including hallucinated vegetation, geometric distortions in water surfaces, and unrealistic glossiness on vehicles, even under low-light conditions.
+HyPER-GAN avoids learning these artifacts and, particularly due to fewer hallucinations, leads to a higher mIoU on the PFD test set compared to EPE.
+In contrast, FastCUT and REGEN remain prone to unrealistic glossiness and hallucinations, as illustrated in Figure \ref{fig:baselines_comp_img}.
+For additional qualitative examples, see Appendix \ref{app: additional_qual}.